-Suite Style Residences- Every floor has a lounge that is equipped with cable TV and lounge furniture.
+Suite Style Residences (Lakeshore and T building) - Every floor has a lounge that is equipped with cable TV and lounge furniture.
 All lounges are locked to keep items secure.
 Your Res Card opens the lounge on your floor.
 Please do your part and close the door after each use.
 Lounges are for all residents, please ensure you tidy up after yourself and do not remove the lounge furniture from its assigned area!